Congratulations to Comp Lit Undergraduates!

 Comparative Literature Majors

-Simran Malik is graduating with a BS in Comparative Literature and Computer Science.
+Sadie Quinn is graduating with a BS in Comparative Literature, in Biomolecular Science, and in French.

-Seth Reinhard is graduating with a BA in Comparative Literature, French, and International Studies.
+Avery Sandstrum is graduating with a BA in Comparative Literature and International Studies.

 Translation Studies Minors